What is the CSA Program?

 - A direct connection with the farm and farmers growing your food.

 The program already started, can I still join?

 Yes, you can jump in anytime!
 We will pro-rate your membership costs.

 I belong to a family in need, how does it work for me?

 - A $20 deposit reserves your place in the program.
 It is refundable at the end of the season if no pickups are missed.
 Use your EBT card or cash to pay for your produce for only $10 / week.

-- Simply pick up your produce every week at the Cool Springs Farmers’ Market or Milford Farmers Market (Thursday 4-7pm)
+- Simply pick up your produce every week at the Wilmington Farmers’ Market at Cool Springs Park or Downtown Dover Farmers’ Market

 - Half shares are available for $5/week with a $10 deposit – a great affordable option for smaller households!